 I have seen many parents desperately try to get their to behave on long flights.
 Even I was in this spot a few times and I totally understand.

-I also know that young kids do not behave badly on purpose.
+Young kids do not behave badly on purpose.
 They do not know how to handle being cooped up when traveling and this comes out in different ways.
 It really does not make much difference if it is a road trip or a flight or a train journey.

 Some children might cry non-stop and any parent would find it nerve-racking.
 So, naturally I was very anxious when it came to traveling with my kids, a toddler and a newborn, for a Christmas trip last year.